kunori-kiku/cloudflare-worker-text-holder/README.md

   - List or clear IPs with failed login attempts.

 ## Known bug

+**Bug**:
-When browser is used to perform super-user operations, the operation, while successful, may be marked as failed and add the count of failed attempts.
+When browser is used to perform super-user operations, the operation, while successful, may add the count of failed attempts.

-It will be more than welcomed to post a pull request to fix this bug.
-I am unable to do so due to my incompetence in JavaScript.
+**Cause**:
+The browser will request the /favicon.ico at the root directory, which causes the problem and add the count of failures **Mitigation**:
+Add customized rules in Cloudflare security to whitelist the requested path

 ## Environment Variables